Concussion and mTBI first aid

 Brainwave is an informational resource for people whose concussion and mTBI symptoms don’t resolve after a couple of weeks.
-That said, some of you may be arriving here in the immediate aftermath of an injury, searching for answers.
+That said, some—including my future self—may be arriving here in the immediate aftermath of an injury, searching for answers.

 Obviously, anyone who’s suffered a severe trauma should be seen in an emergency room.
 In such cases, there are very serious risks of secondary injury and death if a patient is not taken care of immediately.
 Changes in cerebrospinal fluid pressure and chemical cascades in the brain are very dangerous.
-If you even suspect that your injury was severe, seek out the appropriate level of care.
+If one suspects that an injury was severe, seek out the appropriate level of care.

 Information in this section is from the Centers for Disease Control.
 Quoting: